le0chaug/AtHack_challenges/README.md

 # AtHack_challenges

-here im sharing some challengs from #AtHack competition.
+here im sharing some challenges from #AtHack competition.